circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 - A single job with 30 parallelism will work if only a single workflow is running, however, having more than one workflow will result in cache misses.
 - any job with `parallelism` beyond 30 will experience cache misses regardless of number of workflows running.

-If you are experiencing issues with cache-misses or need high-parallelism, consider trying the experimental [docker-registry-image-cache](https://circleci.com/developer/orbs/orb/cci-x/docker-registry-image-cache) orb.  **This limitation does not apply to the new DLC implementation described above.**
+If you are experiencing issues with cache-misses or need high-parallelism, consider trying the experimental [docker-registry-image-cache](https://circleci.com/developer/orbs/orb/cci-x/docker-registry-image-cache) orb.  **This limitation does not apply to the new DLC implementation mentioned in the [announcement](#overview) above.**

 **Note:** DLC has **no** effect on Docker images used as build containers.
 That is, containers that are used to _run_ your jobs are specified with the `image` key when using the [`docker` executor]({{ site.baseurl }}/using-docker) and appear in the Spin up Environment step on your jobs pages.